Teen Craft & Trade Intensives

 Pricing & Scholarships

-- Each week-long session will cost $750 per student.
+- Each week-long session costs $825 per student.

 - Full and partial scholarships are available.